 It may only be three to five rounds, but the annual dynasty rookie draft is one of the most important aspects of dynasty fantasy football leagues.
-Despite being short, there are several ways you can utilize the rookie draft to improve your dynasty roster.
-Let’s go over a couple of strategies you can employ in your dynasty rookie draft.
+Despite being short, there are several ways you can utilize the rookie draft to improve your dynasty roster for your specific goals.
+Let’s go over a couple of strategies you can employ in your rookie draft.

 Dynasty Rookie Draft Strategies

-There’s no one way to approach your dynasty rookie draft.
-How you attack the rookie draft depends almost entirely on what your roster looks like and your plan for the upcoming season.
+There’s no one right way to approach your dynasty rookie draft.
+How you attack it depends almost entirely on what your roster looks like and your plan for the upcoming season(s).

 Here are a few ways you can maximize the rookie draft to benefit your roster.